AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_edge_platform.md

 * `dns_profile_name` - (Optional) DNS profile to be associated with gateway, select an existing template.
 * `enable_single_ip_snat` - (Optional) Enable Single IP SNAT.
 Valid values: true, false.
 Default value: false.
 * `enable_auto_advertise_lan_cidrs` - (Optional) Enable auto advertise LAN CIDRs.
 Valid values: true, false.
 Default value: true.
+* `tunnel_detection_time` - (Optional) The IPsec tunnel down detection time in seconds.
+Must be a number in the range [20-600].
+The default value is set by the controller (60 seconds if nothing has been changed).

 ## Attribute Reference